wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agentd_parametrized_reconnections.md

 ## Objective

-The objective is to check how AgentD behaves when there are delays between connection attempts to RemoteD using `TCP` and `UDP` protocols.
+The objective is to check how `wazuh-agentd` behaves when there are delays between connection attempts to `wazuh-remoted` using `TCP` and `UDP` protocols.

 ## General info